explosion/spaCy/website/docs/usage/rule-based-matching.md

 To move on to a more realistic example, let's say you're working with a large corpus of blog articles, and you want to match all mentions of "Google I/O" (which spaCy tokenizes as `['Google', 'I', '/', 'O'`]).
-To be safe, you only match on the uppercase versions, in case someone has written it as "Google i/o".
+To be safe, you only match on the uppercase versions, avoiding matches with phrases such as "Google i/o".

 ```python
 ### {executable="true"}